PeppyDays/learn-rust-with-tests/src/rust_fundamentals/select.md

 }
 ```

-In the first test, we set the first URL to a non-existent URL, and the second URL to a mock server that will respond after 20 milliseconds.
-The first URL will fail to send a request before the second URL responds.
-We want to ensure that the failure from the first URL is ignored, and the second URL is returned as the result.
+In the first test, we set the first URL to a non-existent URL and the second to a mock server responding after 20 milliseconds.
+The first URL will fail before the second responds.
+We want to ensure the first URL's failure is ignored and the second URL is returned.

-The second test checks that if both URLs fail to send a request, we return an error.
+The second test verifies that when both URLs fail to send requests, we return an error.

 ### Try to Run the Test